-On March 29, 2019, the REIT acquired from Auto Canada Inc. the underlying real estate consisting of two automotive dealership properties located in Winnipeg, Manitoba (the "St. James VW" and the "McNaught Cadillac Buick GMC") for approximately \$23,950 plus acquisition costs of \$685.
+On March 29, 2019, the REIT acquired from AutoCanada Inc. the real estate underlying two automotive dealership properties located in Winnipeg, Manitoba, ("St. James VW" and "McNaught Cadillac Buick GMC") for approximately \$23,950 plus acquisition costs of \$685.
 The acquisition consists of two full-service automotive dealership properties totaling 96,135 square feet of GLA.